Morriar/nit/src/doc/doc_experiments/exp_align/out.names/github.out.md

 If URL scheme of GitLab API follows the one of Github API, it may be possible to configure this wrapper to use a custom URL.

-> name: github::api
 > name: github
+> name: github::ContributorStats::api
+> name: github::GithubWallet::api
+> name: github::HookListener::api
+> name: github::ContributorStats::api
+> name: github::GithubWallet::api
-> name: github::api
+> name: github::HookListener::api

 ### `api_url` - # Github API base url.

 > name: github
+> name: github::ContributorStats::api
+> name: github::GithubWallet::api
-> name: github::api
+> name: github::HookListener::api
 > name: github::PullRequest::base

 Default is `https://api.github.com` and should not be changed.